Skip to main content

 • Same setup as other orderbook flows (Passport or wallet, fees, etc.).

-• Metadata for fulfillment: when a seller fills your bid with a specific tokenId, Immutable validates that token’s metadata_id against the bid’s metadataId.
-That requires the NFT metadata to be available through Immutable’s indexer.
-If metadata is missing or the metadata_id does not match, fulfillment will fail.
+• Metadata for fulfillment: when a seller fills your bid with a specific tokenId, Immutable validates that token against your matching spec.
+That requires the NFT’s metadata to be available through Immutable’s indexer.
+If metadata is missing or out of date, fulfillment can fail even if the token exists on-chain.

 Creating a metadata bid